-Examples of my extensive writing in the public relations field are also available, often in portfolio, packet or digital format.
+Examples of my extensive writing in the public relations field (as press secretary/media director in three state agencies) are also available, often in portfolio, packet or digital format.
 See "Other Writing" below.

-Magazine and Newspaper Articles, Online Media (1987present) Note: Website links for recent articles included here, other articles available on www.sigridbathen.com, organized by type of publication.
+Magazine and Newspaper Articles, Online Media (1987-present) Note: Website links for recent articles included here, other articles available on www.sigridbathen.com, organized by type of publication.
 Links will (eventually) be added to this bibliography.